Section 15 – Equality rights

 Note that when the government enacts legislation aimed at remedying previous inequality or disadvantage, it may still unjustifiably limit section 15 if it does not fully remediate that inequality, or if it introduces another inequality.
 The fact that legislation is remedial does not immunize it from Charter review (Hislop, supra at paragraph 39).

-Also note that where the government has created an affirmative action or targeted ameliorative program aimed at improving the situation of a particular historically disadvantaged group (e.g., programs targeted at First Nations, Inuit or Métis groups or a subset thereof), the government may argue that the program in question falls within the scope of subsection 15(2).
-The 15(2) defense is raised at this stage of the analysis without needing to go to step “2” of the subsection 15(1) analysis.
-(See the detailed discussion of subsection 15(2) below).
+Also note that where the government has created an affirmative action or targeted ameliorative program aimed at improving the situation of a particular historically disadvantaged group (e.g., programs targeted at First Nations, Inuit or Métis groups or a subset thereof), the government may argue that the program in question falls within the scope of section 15(2).
+The 15(2) defense is raised at this stage of the analysis without needing to go to step “2” of the section 15(1) analysis.
+(See the detailed discussion of section 15(2) below).

 This second stage is generally aimed at determining whether the distinction in question amounts to discrimination in the substantive sense.
+The focus of this analysis has evolved over the years.
 While in Law, supra, the Supreme Court approached this question by assessing the law’s impact on the claimant’s “essential human dignity”, it acknowledged in Kapp, supra, that

 “several difficulties have arisen from the attempt…to employ human dignity as a legal test” (paragraph 21).
 Accordingly, this stage of the analysis was refocused on the guiding concepts from Andrews, supra of